 With so much to see and do, a good place to start gathering information is the city’s tourist information office on the waterfront in Confederation Park.
-To get an overview of the city’s attractions, climb aboard the Kingston Trolley Tours’ 1-hour hop-on, hop-off tour —now offered in a variety of languages.
+To get an overview of the city’s attractions, climb aboard the Kingston Trolley Tours’ one-hour hop-on, hop-off tour now offered in a variety of languages.

 Catch a ferry to Wolfe Island for a day of biking.
 Take a sightseeing dinner cruise of the harbor aboard Kingston 1000 Islands cruises.

 With menu selections from places spanning the globe, Kingston’s impressive collection of restaurants numbers in the hundreds.
 Nightlife features dance clubs and delightful pubs with live music.
 Home of the rock group Tragically Hip and actor Dan Aykroyd, you never know who you’ll bump into in Kingston.

 Step through the gates of this 19th-century military fortress and enter the realm of the 1867 garrison life.
 Enjoy guided tours, performances by the Fort Henry Guard, muster parades, heritage dining and more.
 The season includes Spectacular Sunset Ceremonies every Wednesday and Saturday evenings in July and August complete with fireworks, plus many other events and concerts.⇧